 Have children work with a partner or in a small group.
 Bring everyone outside and let them select an evergreen tree or shrub on or near the school grounds to study.* In case of bad weather, cut branches with cones ahead of time for the students to examine inside.
 Provide each team with a Conifer Key.
 To demonstrate how a scientific key works, have everyone follow along as you key out a branch that you have selected ahead of time.
 Then have the groups try to key out their own tree or branch.
 Finally, have the children compare their branch and cone to the pictures in the Some Conifers of New England Picture guide.
 Does their branch resemble the description and picture in the guide?
 What characteristics helped to identify the species?

-Materials: magnifying lenses, rulers, a selection of conifer branches if working inside, Conifer Key, Some Conifers of New England sheet.
+Materials: magnifying lenses, rulers, a selection of conifer branches if working inside, Conifer Key, Some Conifers of New England guide.

 *Be sure that the tree or shrub picked is one that is included in the key provided.
 Some cultivated ornamental trees and shrubs are not included on the Conifer Key.